SuvamT0071/ising2D/README.md

 - Support for periodic boundary conditions (PBC)
 - Support for triangular and square lattices
 - Visualise frustrated magnetism
+- Support for both ferromagnetic and anti-ferromagnetic plots and calculations

 ## Installation
 Clone the repository and install the required dependencies: